martinjohndyer/FAIR_Code_design/episodes/Principles.md

 ## Keep it simple, Stupid (KISS) & Curly's Law - Do one Thing

+#### Introduction

+The **KISS** Principle stands for **“Keep It Simple, Stupid”** and points out that writing simple code should be a primary goal in design.
+Complex structure often leads to unreadable and error-prone code.
+This is especially important in research where maintaining code over a long time period is essential.

+Why **KISS** is important:

+- Readability: Simple code is easier to understand.
+There is a high chance that the person who will read your code the most is yourself, so help your future self.
+- Maintainability: Bug are easier to be found and fixed when each component is simple.
+- Upgrade: A simple code is easier to adapt to changes in the requirements.

 ## You aren't gonna need it (YAGNI)